MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 This approach is recommended because it addresses the scale limits of individual resources and the entire application.
 It helps with complex deployment and update scenarios because a scale-unit can be deployed as one unit.
 Also, you can test and validate specific versions of components in a unit before directing user traffic to it.

-Suppose your mission-critical application is an online catalog.
+Suppose your mission-critical application is an online product catalog.
 It has a user flow for processing product comments and ratings.
 The flow uses APIs for retrieving and posting comments and ratings, and supporting components such as an OAuth endpoint, datastore, and message queues.
 The stateless API endpoints represent granular functional units that must adapt to changes on demand.
 Also, the underlying application platform must also be able to scale accordingly.
 To avoid performance bottlenecks, the downstream components and dependencies must also scale to an appropriate degree.
 They can either scale independently, as a separate scale-unit, or together, as part of a single logical unit.

 ### Example scale units